Categories

 Mansfield Reformatory Inmate | What it was like?

 Designed for spiritual uplift.
-Hence being called a Reformatory… for reform.
+Hence being called a Reformatory… aka for reform.
 They wanted the men to become better members of society.

 Proving, “…the road to hell is paved with good intentions…”